This is a guide on how to sing for beginners, even if you have absolutely no experience with music or you can’t sing in tune.

 10. Focus On Your Chest Voice First

 When you are starting out, you want to focus on your chest voice as a beginner.
+Although head voice sounds cool, you truly want to focus on the foundations when you learn to sing.

 The chest voice is the voice that you use when you talk to someone and feels most natural to you.
+It will also be the easiest for you to sing in tune.

 You don’t want to overcomplicate things in the beginning with working on things like mixed voice, head voice, falsetto, deep voice, etc…